Ciantic/freetype-wasm/README.md

 See [example.js](example/example.js) for how to render text to canvas.

-## Usage with Node
+## Usage with Node web apps like React

-This is an ES module, but it works with Node projects which target the web like React or Solid apps built with Node.
-Since FreeType JS wrapper fetches the WASM file it won't work automatically as the various bundlers don't understand how to bundle the WASM file as relative path with the JS file.
+Library works with Node projects which target the web like React.
+Since FreeType JS wrapper fetches the WASM file asynchronously it might not work automatically as the various bundlers have different ways to configure the depenencies.

 Currently it's possible to use the library in Node web projects like this: